GospodinovPetar/Python-Strypes-Projects/Complete Python Bootcamp/Final Capstone Projects/expense_tracker/README.md

 # Expense Tracker – Single Page Web Application

-This project is a **single page web application** built with [Django](https://www.djangoproject.com/) that helps users track their household finances.
+This project is a **single page web application** built with [Django](https://www.djangoproject.com/) that helps users track their finances.

 ![Screenshot of the Application](screenshot_of_the_app.png "Screenshot")